 - a pastime and well-known tradition of footy fans

 It is used as a warm-up exercise for many Aussie rules clubs, and has been the beginnings of many clubs in far-flung places.
 It has long been a pitch invasion tradition immediately after the final siren, but in the modern era the practice has been discontinued at most AFL venues, a notable exception being Metricon Stadium at Carrara, home of the Gold Coast Suns.
 It is a casual version of aussie rules, similar to the relationship between backyard/beach cricket and the established forms of cricket, and is a recognised Australian term for kick and catch type games.
 Although not a sport in itself, the term is used to describe a social exercise played in parks, fields, streets, back yards and also as a playground game that requires at least two people.

-kicks after the siren
+- kicks after the siren

 If a player takes a mark or is awarded a free kick shortly before the siren sounds to end a quarter, the player is allowed to take the kick after the siren.

 Often, the result of this kick is of little consequence, but if the player is within range of goal, any score will count towards the final result.

 Occurs when a player uses their hands to move the ball to a teammate's advantage, either by knocking it through the air or along the ground rather than take possession within a chain of play.